Currency exchange is the bane of my traveling life.

 We all know the struggle of withdrawing and exchanging foreign currency, trying to make sure you’re not getting screwed over by your bank on the one hand, or the bureau de change on the other.
 It’s an expensive hassle (if a huge privilege, I’ll admit.)

-I’ve been putting them to the test.
+I’ve been putting it all to the test.

-What is Transferwise?
+What is Wise?

-TransferWise takes a smart approach to converting money, one which can be up to 8x cheaper to use than a high street bank.
+Wise takes a smart approach to converting money, one which can be (and usually is) dramatically cheaper than using than a high street bank.

 The company explains that instead of one international transfer taking place when doing the conversion, two local transfers are made instead.
 In doing so, it simply bypasses most international fees.

-How Transferwise Works
+How Wise Works

-If you’ve never used Transferwise before, you can see how it all works before needing to set up an account.
+If you’ve never used Wise before, you can see how it all works before needing to set up an account.
 Just go to the website and plug in how much money you want to transfer, and into which currency.
 You’ll then see how exactly what the converted amount will be, along with the transparent fee.